Facebook

 License information was derived automatically

-This bar chart displays population (people) by demonym using the aggregation sum in South America.
-The data is filtered where the date is 2021.
-The data is about countries per year.
+This bar chart displays urban population (people) by demonym using the aggregation sum in South America.
+The data is about countries.

 License information was derived automatically